belle2/basf2/online_book/analysis/pandas.rst

 If you are searching for alternatives to ROOT or starting off in Belle II and don't want to touch C++, you've come to the right page.

-While you can find detailed documentation `here <https://pandas.pydata.org/docs/>`_ and an in-depth introduction in :ref:`pandatutorial_prereq`, we will try to write this assuming you skipped it and are just familiar with ROOT (and basic python syntax).
+While you can find detailed documentation from `pandas <https://pandas.pydata.org/docs/>`_ themselves and an in-depth introduction in :ref:`pandatutorial_prereq`, we will try to write this assuming you skipped it and are just familiar with ROOT (and basic python syntax).

-This might also be a useful page for a quick reference on how to exploit pandas.
+This page might also be a useful page for a quick reference on how to exploit pandas.

 Importing ROOT files
 ---------------------------------